SlaynAndKorpil/Chess/README.md

  0. A full java interface

 ## [GUI Application](https://github.com/SlaynAndKorpil/Chess/tree/master/graphics)
 When you start the .jar the game will open.
+Use a path to a saved game as parameter to open that game.

 Right now there are neither animations nor sounds because I normally turn these off in chess apps.
 I might add these in on demand.

 &nbsp;